 The 2022 State Budget establishes that the transfer for consideration of rights on trusts, including the transfer for consideration of the beneficiary position, qualifies as a capital gain subject to taxation.

-A trust is considered as having its domicile in a country, territory or region subject to a more favourable tax regime if the head office or place of effective management of the trustee is domiciled therein.
-If the trustee is a natural person, the same applies if he is resident for tax purposes therein.
+A trust is considered as having its domicile in a country, territory, or region subject to a more favourable tax regime if the head office or place of effective management of the trustee is domiciled therein.
+If the trustee is a natural person, the same applies if one is resident for tax purposes therein.